KEY WEST, FLORIDA - 3/10-3/13/2026

-Pasta all Puttanesca Bianca
+Pasta alla Puttanesca Bianca

 To make a white puttanesca sauce, omit the tomatoes.
 Instead use white wine, pasta water, and if you prefer, light cream and egg.
 The sauce is briny and pungent and is flavored with capers, olives, garlic, red pepper flakes and if you like, anchovies.
 It’s quick to make and something different, more interesting than Aglio e Olio.
 It will please your family and friends at your holiday dinner table.
 Ingredients: Serves 6 · 1/2 cup of extra virgin olive oil ·